MeganPaffrath/time-tracker/README.md

     - \<user> can delete \<activity> types ❌
   - Logger
     - \<user> can log times for an \<activity> ✅
+    - \<user> can select specific start&end time of activity ❌
+    - \<user> can use a clock to start and end activity ❌
   - Log View
     - \<user> can view all of their time logs in chronological order ✅
     - \<user> can delete a log via the chronological order list ✅